Juan José Omella: Biography

-Following the Catalan independence referendum in 2017 the Catalan government suggested that Omella and the Abbot of Montserrat should act as mediators between the region and Spanish authorities.
+Following the 2017-18 Spanish constitutional crisis the Catalan government suggested that Omella and the Abbot of Montserrat should act as mediators between the region and Spanish authorities.

 Francis made him a member of the Congregation for Bishops and of the Supreme Tribunal of the Apostolic Signatura on 23 December 2017.

 Omella is the co-author, with Miguel Pothoes Mombiela and José María Navarro, of La aurora de Calanda, una antigua institución, published in 1991.

 On 7 March 2023, Pope Francis appointed him to the Council of Cardinal Advisors.

+Some analysts have questioned Cardinal Omella's leadership in the Spanish Church, particularly regarding his handling of internal clerical dynamics.

+Omella has also been cited as a key figure in a series of alleged clandestine operations within the Spanish Church, working closely with Jesuit priest Germán Arana to influence episcopal appointments and internal Church politics, according to journalistic investigations.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.